NxPKG/khulnasoft-docs/content/dns/additional-options/reverse-zones.md

 ## Availability

-The following Cloudflare customers can create reverse zones.
+The following Khulnasoft customers can create reverse zones.

 - Customers with an IPv4 or IPv6 address space can add the IPv4 or IPv6 reverse zone for their IP space to their account, and create the required PTR records for forward resolution.
 - DNS Firewall customers need to contact their account team to add PTR records for the IPs used for their DNS Firewall clusters.